 UX/UI designers are shifting their focus to the dark mode.
 Increased screen time and exposure to bright light have emphasized the importance of dark mode in 2020 and will carry on in 2021 too.
 Without compromising on elegance, style, and modern look, you can switch from black to white making your websites trendy.
 Users tend to prefer browsing through apps and websites that reduce screen fatigue and cause less strain to their eyes.
 Additionally, dark mode draws attention to things that matter on a page and also saves the user’s device battery too.

 Everything experienced by the end-user is part of the design process.
 And we at Pattem Digital work together with your brand to shape every digital interaction of your users into a delightful experience.
-As a leading UI/UX design company, we are committed to finding solutions in a way that the users can easily accomplish a task every time they encounter your web design.
+As a leading UI development company, we are committed to finding solutions in a way that the users can easily accomplish a task every time they encounter your web design.
 Our innovative research first-design process empowers both web and mobile UI UX design offering both style and substance.
 Let’s work together every step of the way towards an intuitive, expandable, and friendly user interface.
 Contact us right away!